The-Mind-Palace/The-Mind-Palace.github.io/_posts/2023-10-25-google-comm-paper-ASPLOS23-spring.md

 ![Alt text](../images/google_comm_paper_ASPLOS23/image-7.png)

 What happens to the compute time?
+Don't know, TBD

 ### Some Resources